Experience lessons learned from technology implementation and see how things you discover can yield practical value.

 John Dulchinos is Vice President, Global Automation for Jabil, Inc., the world’s third largest contract manufacturer, where he is responsible for directing their global automation business.
 Prior to Jabil, he served as President & Chief Executive Officer at Adept Technology, Inc., where he also served as President and Chief Operating Officer and Vice President of Robotics.
 He began his career as an automation engineer at Automated Assemblies Corporation.
 Read more.

-Exec.
-Director, Robotic Systems, Southwest Research Institute (SWRI)
+Director, Production & Simulation Technologies Department, Southwest Research Institute (SWRI)

 Paul Evans is the Director of the Production and Simulation Technologies Department of Southwest Research Institute® (SwRI®).
 Mr. Evans serves on the Executive Council for the Texas Manufacturing Assistance Center, and is a registered Professional Engineer in the State of Texas.
 Areas of specialization within his department include advanced manufacturing, robotics, automation, machine perception, process improvement, simulation, and training systems.
 Read more.